open-telemetry/opentelemetry-cpp/examples/otlp/README.md

 One option to optimize your code is to build the SDK with system-provided Abseil library.
 If you are using CMake, then `-DWITH_ABSEIL=ON` may be passed during the build of SDK to reuse the same Abseil library as gRPC.
+If you are using Bazel, then `--@io_opentelemetry_cpp/api:with_abseil=true` may be passed to reuse your Abseil library in your project.

 If you do not want to pursue the above option, and in case if you run into conflict between Abseil library and OpenTelemetry C++ `absl::variant`